 \begin{remark} The number of $P$-resolutions of a given quotient surface singularity given in Stevens~\cite{Stevens-1993} and that of minimal symplectic fillings of the singularity in Bhupal--Ono~\cite{Bhupal-Ono-2012} coincide; (cf.~Remarks~\ref{remark:erratum-Bhypal-Ono}, \ref{remark:erratum-Stevens}).
 So, combined with the classification of minimal symplectic fillings in Theorem~\ref{theorem:diffeomorphism-type}, one-to-one correspondence in Corollary~\ref{corollary:Milnor-1-1-minimal-symplectic} provides another proof of Theorem~\ref{theorem:components-Def(X)} on the fact that two Milnor fibers associated to different components of $\Def(X)$ are non-diffeomorphic given, which, however, depends heavily on the lists of Stevens~\cite{Stevens-1993} and Bhupal--Ono~\cite{Bhupal-Ono-2012}. \end{remark}

-\begin{remark} Ohta and Ono proved similar results not only for ADE singularities but also simple elliptic singularities.
-They showed \cite{Ohta-Ono-2005} that the diffeomorphism type of a minimal symplectic filling $W$ of an ADE singularity is unique.
+\begin{remark} Ohta and Ono prove similar results not only for ADE singularities but also simple elliptic singularities.
+They show in \cite{Ohta-Ono-2005} that the diffeomorphism type of a minimal symplectic filling $W$ of an ADE singularity is unique.
 So $W$ is diffeomorphic to its unique Milnor fiber, hence to its minimal resolution.
-Furthermore, for any simple elliptic singularity (which is not a quotient surface singularity), they also showed \cite{Ohta-Ono-2003} that a minimal symplectic filling $W$ is diffeomorphic to its Milnor fiber or its minimal resolution.
+Furthermore, for any simple elliptic singularity (which is not a quotient surface singularity), they also show in \cite{Ohta-Ono-2003} that a minimal symplectic filling $W$ is diffeomorphic to its Milnor fiber or its minimal resolution.
 Hence it would be an interesting problem to characterize normal surface singularities for which such correspondence holds. \end{remark}